PhilipMbugua/PhilipMbugua/README.md

 - 💼 &nbsp; I am a Freelance Front End Developer.
 - ✍️ &nbsp; I enjoy watching Youtube tech related channels particularly the WebDevSimplified channel.
-- ☕ &nbsp; I believe 10 minutes of meditation can be the ultimate solution for any stress.

 <h3>🛠 Tech Stack</h3>